Gimeitarou/Easiest_attack/README.md

 Thanx a lot and hope you'll use this app.<br>
 <br>
 <br>Demo video: not yet ready.
+<br>Remarks:Run the EXE, and you'll find [TEXT.txt] generated.
+And again run the EXE, rewrite [TEXT.txt], repeat these until that says 'crashed'.

 # License
 The source code is licensed MIT.